ann415/Netflix-Movies-and-TV-Shows-Analysis/README.md

 ---

-## 🎯 Objectives
+## Objectives

-- Identify the most frequent actors and directors featured on Netflix
+- Identify the most frequent directors featured on Netflix
 - Analyze trends in movie and TV show releases over time
 - Examine country-wise content distribution
 - Explore common genres and their popularity